Study Aviation in the US

-The flight deck is cramped.
-Dozens of buttons and instruments dot the cockpit.
-But all that lies in front of you are blue skies and white puffy clouds.
-Your destination is somewhere foreign and exotic.
 Are you an international student that dreams of being a pilot?
 Do you want to study aviation in the US?
-Aviation is a great subject to study with many different types of jobs available.
-Each job requires different levels of education and certification.
+Aviation is a great subject to study with many different types of jobs available, and each job requires different levels of education and certification.

 About US Air Transportation